dessertj/dessertj-core/README.md

 # Dessert

 The name is a short form of _De_pendency A_ssert_.
 Hence Dessert is a library to check assertions for dependencies.
-Typically it is used for unit-test.
+Typically it is used in unit-tests.

 ## Goals

 - No additional dependencies but plain Java 8.
 - Simple and intuitive API.
-- Tests should be robust against refactorings (no strings for class or package names)
+- Assertions should be robust against refactorings (no strings for class or package names)
+- Easy and seamlessly integratable with other testing or assertion frameworks.
 - Speed.

 ## Progress